What Is a USP Anyway?!

 A USP has to be so strong that it pulls in new clients.

 A strong USP is the promise your ideal clients silently beg for.
-Ideally, it addresses a need that keep them awake at night.
+Ideally, it addresses a need that keeps them awake at night.

 You must test your USP out there in your particular creative niche.
 If your promise doesn’t bring in new paying clients, you don’t have a USP yet.